-The 'expedited procedure' is an alternative version of the RTN that is sometimes undertaken in other states.
-Presently, the 'expedited procedure' is not applied to the grant of exploration licences in NSW.
+The expedited procedure is an alternative version of the RTN that is sometimes undertaken in other states.
+Presently, the expedited procedure is not applied in NSW.

 3.8.
-Summary of options for exploration licences
+Summary of options for petroleum exploration licences and petroleum special prospecting authorities